zain-95/CSPRBG/README.md

     * The seed needs to be as large as the block length.
 Pad with 0s if it is not

     * Generate 100 binary streams of 20000 bits and do the FIPS 140-1 tests on them

+    * Test vectors

+    I used the test vectors in the annex to the standard to check my code.
+The results did not match.
+    This is because there are mistakes in the standard.
+I have changed my code to make the test vectors work.

+    There is a problem with the endianness of the parameters and test vectors.
+If the state vector is like in the standard, the results produced are wrong.
+If it is reversed before it goes into the MQ_DRBG and the output of the MQ_DRBG is reversed then the results match the test vector.

+    The parameter files are not formatted in the way they are suppose to be.
+The process in the standard says that the quadratic terms are listed with the non-linear terms, but to get the test vectors to match for field size 1 they have to be read with the linear terms.
+The code now reads the parameters in a way that works with the test vectors.

+    The tests for field size 6 also did not work.
+This is because the irreducible polynomial for 6 in the standard is x**6+x+1, but for the test vectors to work, the polynomial is x**6+x**4+x**3+x+1.
+Code now uses polynomial that works with test vectors, not the one in the standard.

 ########################## Python Requirements:##########################